michaliskambi/x3d-tests/blender_tests/texture_transform/README.md

 ## TODO: 3D textures

-- Blender and X3D (unlike glTF) support also 3D textures.
+Blender and X3D (unlike glTF) support also 3D textures.
 They can be defined e.g. in [KTX](https://castle-engine.io/ktx) or [DDS](https://castle-engine.io/dds) texture files.

 We should test capabilities of Blender to export 3D textures, and test transforming them too.
 This will also make all the settings of ["Mapping"](https://docs.blender.org/manual/en/latest/render/shader_nodes/vector/mapping.html) node useful.

-## Note: What does Blender->glTF exporter support?
+## What does Blender->glTF exporter support?

-IMHO (Michalis) Blender->X3D exporter should support _at least_ similar Blender nodes setup as the Blender->glTF exporter.
-Because that's what I would expect as a user -- Khronos already did the hard work of consulting what artists want, and what is possible to export with reasonable effort.
+IMHO Blender->X3D exporter should support _at least_ similar Blender nodes setup as the Blender->glTF exporter.
+Because that's what I would expect as a user -- Khronos already did the hard work of consulting what artists want, and what is possible to export with reasonable effort (for glTF, but it should be mostly similar for X3D).
 Ideally, X3D exporter can follow it, or support even more (see "3D textures" notes).

 It's documented what Blender->glTF exporter supports, see [glTF exporter docs, section "UV Mapping"](https://docs.blender.org/manual/en/dev/addons/import_export/scene_gltf2.html#uv-mapping):